abhishekgupta2007/plant-identifier/README.md

-# 🌿 Abhishek Plant Identifier
+# Plant Identifier by Abhishek 🌿

 A simple and elegant web app built using **Streamlit** that identifies plants from leaf images using the **Plant.id API**.
 Just upload a leaf photo or click from your camera — and get the plant's name, confidence level, and Wikipedia description.